 Planning to ring in this year’s Independence Day with a big corporate bash, but not sure where to start?
 Planning a corporate 4th of July party is not like putting together a backyard barbecue.
 A lot of planning goes into making a corporate event a success.

 To help you get started on planning your corporate 4th of July party, our party planners at Signature Banquets have put together a list of six fun ideas you can use for your Independence Day work party.
-From the food to the party venue in Lowell, IN, you won’t want to miss these valuable tips!
+From the food to the party venue in Northwest Indiana, you won’t want to miss these valuable tips!

 Company T-shirts are such a great idea for so many reasons.
 Employees will love them, especially if they are 4th of July-themed.
 T-shirts are also great advertising for your company!

 Have employees show their love for the red, white and blue with a 4th of July costume contest.
 Have employees deck themselves out with the most amazing Independence Day gear they can find and then have judges award a prize to the most patriotic costume at your event.